John Nance Garner: House of Representatives

 Garner was first elected to the United States House of Representatives in 1902.
 He was elected from the district 14 subsequent times, serving until 1933.
 His wife was paid and worked as his private secretary during this period.
 Throughout his career he maintained allegiance to the white landowners who controlled the voting booths in South Texas.
 He regarded his Mexican voting base as "inferior and undesirable as U.S. citizens."

 Garner was chosen to serve as minority floor leader for the Democrats in 1929, and in 1931 as Speaker of the United States House of Representatives, when the Democrats became the majority.

-Garner supported passage of the federal income tax but opposed most tariffs except for those on wool and mohair, which were important to his Texas base.
-He also believed in rural investment, bringing taxpayer dollars to farmers of the Brush Country region of South Texas.

-Garner was popular with his fellow House members in both parties.
-He held what he called his "board of education" during the era of Prohibition, a gathering spot for lawmakers to drink alcohol, or as Garner called it, "strike a blow for liberty."
-(The "board of education" was continued by future Speaker Sam Rayburn after Prohibition had ended and Garner had left the House.)